About OSIRIS-REx

 - return cruise and re-entry

-OSIRIS-REx is making its way back toward Earth.
-Its sample-return capsule will separate from the spacecraft and touch down in the Utah desert in .
+OSIRIS-REx made its way back toward Earth.
+Its sample return capsule separated from the spacecraft and touched down in the Utah desert on .

 About the spacecraft